HackNuke/botlib/files/bot.1.md

 | ./mod

 # COPYRIGHT
-BOT is placed in the Public Domain and has no COPYRIGHT and no LICENSE.
+BOTLIB is placed in the Public Domain, no COPYRIGHT, no LICENSE.